 \subsection{Theoretical Analysis}

-To give more insight of the proposed estimation algorithm, we then analyze the proposed CDRN and characterize its properties theoretically.
+To offer more insight of the proposed estimation algorithm, we then analyze the proposed CDRN and characterize its properties theoretically.
 Although it is difficult to analyze the neural network which consists of a large number of parameters, we formulate the proposed CDRN as an explicit mathematical function and analyze the output of the CDRN theoretically.

 As shown in Fig. \ref{Fig:CDRN_architecture}, the CDRN involves $D$ identical denoising blocks and the $d$-th denoising block can be expressed as the subtraction between the input $\mathbf{A}_{d-1}$ and the output of the residual subnetwork $\mathcal{R}_{\theta_d}(\cdot)$.
-For the convenience of analysis, a raw complex matrix is considered as the input of network and it can be easily extended to an input consists of real-part matrix and imaginary-part matrix based on (\ref{I_input}).
-Note that $\mathcal{R}_{\theta_d}(\cdot)$ consists of $N_l$ convolutional layers and the BN or ReLU operations are merely adopted for improving the network stability and training speed, we mainly focus on the effect of the convolution operations on the network output.
-Since the convolution operation can be expressed as the production of two matrices \cite{goodfellow2016deep}, we have
+For the convenience of analysis, a simplified real-valued channel matrix is considered as the network input and it can be easily extended to a complex-valued model via a similar approach as in \cite{kay1993fundamentals}.
+In this case, the input matrix becomes two-dimension matrix and the function $\mathcal{M}(\cdot)$ should be removed for (\ref{Jmse_CDRN})-(\ref{CDRN_test}). {Note that $\mathcal{R}_{\theta_d}(\cdot)$ consists of $N_l$ convolutional layers and both BN and ReLU operations have been shown to be able to improve the network stability and the training speed \cite{goodfellow2016deep}, \cite{glorot2011deep}.
+For simplicity, we mainly focus on the effect of the convolution and ReLU operations on the network output.
+Since the convolution operation can be expressed as the production of two matrices \cite{goodfellow2016deep}, for each residual subnetwork, we have